Abdoulaye Djimdé

-Abdoulaye Djimdé is an associate professor of Microbiology and Immunology in Mali.
-He works on the genetic epidemiology of antimalarial drug resistance and is a Wellcome Sanger Institute International Fellow.
+Abdoulaye Djimdé is a Malian microbiologist and immunologist serving as a professor in Mali.
+He is the President of both the Pathogens Genomic Diversity Network Africa (PDNA) and the African Association for Research and Control of Anti-Microbial Resistance (AAAMR).

 He is Chief of the Molecular Epidemiology and Drug Resistance Unit at the University of Bamako Malaria Research and Training Centre.
+He also oversees the Developing Excellence in Leadership and Genetics Training for Malaria (DELGEME) program under DELTAS Africa.

+Djimdé's research focuses on the genetic epidemiology of antimalarial drug resistance, which has contributed to changes in first-line antimalarial therapy in Africa.

+He is further recognized as a Wellcome Sanger Institute International Fellow and a recipient of the Calestous Juma Leadership Fellowship by the Bill and Melinda Gates Foundation.
+He has received multiple awards, including the Chevalier de l’Ordre National from the Government of Mali and the Fighting Malaria Prize from the Federation of the European Societies for Tropical Medicine and International Health among other honors.

 Early life and education

-Djimdé earned a doctorate in pharmacy in 1988 at the University of Bamako.
-He opened his own pharmacy and realised that people needed more effective methods to treat malaria.
+Djimdé was born in Mali.
+He earned a doctorate in pharmacy in 1988 at the University of Bamako.
+He opened his pharmacy and realised that people needed more effective methods to treat malaria.
 He began to volunteer with Ogobara Doumbo at the new Malaria Research and Training Centre, and moved to the University of Maryland, Baltimore County to complete a PhD.
 He worked with the National Institutes of Health and identified the first molecular marker of chloroquine resistant malaria.
 During his PhD he joined the American Society of Tropical Medicine and Hygiene.